Wednesday, December 10, 2025

 Course Materials and Week One Assignments

-Review Syllabus and Semester Assessments; both contain complete details about the course, assignments, pedagogical approach, course rules, and grading methods.
+Review Syllabus and Assessments; these contain complete details about the course, assignments, pedagogical approach, course rules, and grading methods.
 You should bring the Syllabus with you to every class.
-We will discuss this at the beginning of the second class, on Tuesday, January 7.

 Technology and Class Conduct: